latent-to/developer-docs/docs/subnets/subnet-hyperparameters.md

 **Description**:

-Enables automatic locking of the subnet owner’s distribution cut.
-When enabled, existing locks are topped up automatically; otherwise, a new lock is created for the subnet owner’s hotkey.
+Controls whether the subnet owner's cut of emissions is automatically locked each epoch.
+When `true`, the distribution cut is added to the owner's conviction lock (topping up an existing lock or creating a new one targeting the owner hotkey).
+When `false`, the cut is received as free stake with no auto-locking.
+Exposed in `get_subnet_hyperparams_v3`.

 ### OwnerCutEnabled